DataStax-Academy/ds201-lab07/step2.md

 ```
 /workspace/ds201-lab06/node1/bin/cassandra
 ```
+---
+**Note:** You may see a `java.net.ConnectionError`, this is because this server is looking for a seed node but it is the first node in the cluster so there are none available.
+This is expected behavior.

+---

 Use `nodetool` to verify that node1 is running.
 (You may need to run this command multiple times.)

 ✅ Verify that Cassandra is running.